There are a variety of herbs and spices that are baby-friendly. Let’s take a look at them.

 The herbs and spices mentioned above are to name a few.
 These can make a great starter for your baby’s food.

 How should I introduce herbs and spices to my baby?

 While introducing herbs and spices to baby food, it is important to take it slow.
 A dash or a pinch initially goes a long way.

 When I first introduced my daughter to aromatic spices, I waited for 4 to 5 days, watched out for any reaction, and then went on to another herb/spice.

-I started with adding cinnamon and cardamon powder to fruit purees.
+I started by adding cinnamon and cardamon powder to fruit purees.
 Then went on to garlic and other fragrant spices for vegetables.

 Every fruit and vegetable has its own distinct taste and smell.
 Adding herbs enhances its taste and flavor and makes it more palatable for babies.

-For instance, steam broccoli can be a big turn-off for your baby.
+For instance, steamed broccoli can be a big turn-off for your baby.
 But steam broccoli with added garlic powder and cumin powder can be a flavorful bet.